Sussex Police and Crime Panel

 The previous meeting of the PCP is available below.

-At its 11 October meeting, the Panel considered a report by the
+At its 24 January meeting, the Panel considered the proposed

 up to receive Sussex Police and Crime Panel email

 What is the Sussex Police and Crime Panel?

 A Police and Crime Commissioner for Sussex was elected on 15